syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/data-binding.md

 ## Limitations

 Gantt has the support for both Hierarchical and Self-Referential data binding.
-When rendering the Gantt control with SQL database, we suggest you to use the Self-Referential data binding to maintain the parent-child relation.
-Because the complex json structure is very difficult to manage it in SQL tables, we need to write a complex queries and we have to write a complex algorithm to find out the proper record details while updating/deleting the inner level task in Gantt data source.
-We cannot implement both data binding for Gantt control and this is not a recommended way.
+When rendering the Gantt control with SQL database, it is suggested to use the Self-Referential data binding to maintain the parent-child relation.
+Because the complex json structure is very difficult to manage it in SQL tables, complex queries and complex algorithm must be written to find out the proper record details while updating/deleting the inner level task in Gantt data source.
+Both data binding for Gantt control cannot be implemented and this is not a recommended way.
 If both child and parentID are mapped, the records will not render properly because, when task id of a record defined in the hierarchy structure is assigned to parent id of another record, in such case the records will not properly render.
 As the self-referential will search the record with particular id in flat data only, not in the inner level of records.
-If we map the parentID field,  it will be prioritized and Gantt will be rendered based on the parentID values.
+If the parentID field is mapped, it will be prioritized and Gantt will be rendered based on the parentID values.